 For the first time in my 100 posts, the accompanying photo makes no attempt at humor.
 There is no lazy PhotoShopping, trademark thievery, or aspiration of ingenuity.
 Instead I am presenting the face, neck, arms, and torso of the anti-vaccination movement.
 This is the principle they are fighting for.
 This is the result of demanding freedom to infect infants and children.
 This is a boy with measles, a disease declared eradicated in the United States 15 years ago, but which was spread at Disneyland thanks to the anti-vaccination movement.
 The U.S. is once again home to a highly contagious disease that kills over 100,000 children annually and leaves others blind, deaf, and brain damaged.

-Christopher Ingraham at Jason Millman of the Washington Post put together a map of measles vaccinations rates and noticed those not immunized were clustered in wealthy Southern California communities.
+Christopher Ingraham and Jason Millman of The Washington Post put together a map of measles vaccinations rates and noticed those not immunized were clustered in wealthy Southern California communities.
 When many unvaccinated persons are congregated, a serious issue becomes much worse.

 It’s not just the offspring of the willfully defiant who suffer.
 Also impacted are those too unhealthy to be vaccinated or those too young, such as the six infants who were Disneyland victims.
 There is also the rare person for whom a vaccine will be ineffective, and they are at risk if they encounter someone diseased.

 The anti-vaccine movement defies political categorization.
 It afflicts alternative medicine leftists, religious conservatives, and libertarians insistent on keeping the government away from all health decisions.

 But there is nothing progressive in denying science and causing some public schools to become disease incubators.
 There is nothing conservative about equating the eradication of disease with socialized medicine and government overreach into parental domain.
 There is nothing libertarian about allowing one person to harm another or to infect the vulnerable.